nivedh-kanapuram/SRI-MOBILES/README.md

 ## 📖 About The Project

-Sri Mobiles is a modern business website developed to provide customers with a professional online experience.
+The project is a modern business website developed to provide customers with a professional online experience.
 The website showcases repair services, supported brands, customer testimonials, FAQs, contact information, and an online repair request form in a clean and responsive interface.

 The goal of this project is to improve the digital presence of the service center while making it easier for customers to explore services and submit repair requests.
-The site is designed to provide information about repair services and customer support in an intuitive interface. :contentReference[oaicite:0]{index=0}
+The site is designed to provide information about repair services and customer support in an intuitive interface.
 ---

 ## ✨ Features